Small business spotlight: Over the years with Three Brothers Bakery

 My wife is a breast cancer survivor and looks for ways to help women facing a diagnosis, offering her support, and oftentimes, women stop at the bakery to tell her about their diagnoses, even before they tell their spouses.
 We are like the bartender in your favorite local bar – not only are we here for the good times, but the bad as well.

-Tips from Three Brothers Bakery on Running a Family Business
+Tips from Three Brothers Bakery on running a family business

-- Keep your emotions in check.
 It's a business; run it like a business.

-- Work on – not in – your business.
 Even if you don’t want to sell in the long run, build it to be sold.

-- Invest in extras.
 Spend some money on PR and marketing.
 It isn't necessarily always the case that if you build it, they will come.

-- Be charitable and involved.
 Share your good fortune with your community.
 It definitely comes back to you and strengthens your connection to your customers.